emhat1/17-Regex/Regex.md

 ### Anchors
-The two primary anchors in this example are ^ (at the beginning) and $ (at the end).
+The two primary anchors in this example are `^` (at the beginning) and `$` (at the end).

-When the ^ anchor appears at the start of the regex, the search will match with any string that begins with the characters immediately following ^.
+When the `^` anchor appears at the start of the regex, the search will match with any string that begins with the characters immediately following `^`.

-When the $ anchor appears at the end of the regex, the search will match with any string that ends with the characters immediately preceding $.
+When the `$` anchor appears at the end of the regex, the search will match with any string that ends with the characters immediately preceding `$`.

-By including both of these anchors, the search will match exactly what is included between ^ and $.
+By including both of these anchors, the search will match exactly what is included between `^` and `$`.

 ### Quantifiers
 Quantifiers can be used to specify the expected length of the input or to specify how many matches the regex should find.

- - ? - indicates that the preceding object is optional.
+ - `?` - indicates that the preceding object is optional.
 In the above example, the first ? indicates the string can start with http or https.
-Additionally, the string in the brackets preceding the second ? (ie http:// or https://) is optional
+Additionally, the string in the brackets preceding the second `?` (ie `http://` or `https://`) is optional
- - + - indicates matching at least one of the preceding array of characters; in the above example, to match any digit, any letter from a to z, a period or a hyphen
+ - `+` - indicates matching at least one of the preceding array of characters; in the above example, to match any digit, any letter from a to z, a period or a hyphen
-    - this is further tailored with ([array]{x,y}), which determine the minimum (x) and maximum (y) characters in the preceding array and ([array]{x,y}*), which allows any number of the charactern in the preceding array including zero
+    - this is further tailored with `([array]{x,y})`, which determine the minimum (x) and maximum (y) characters in the preceding array and `([array]{x,y}*)`, which allows any number of the charactern in the preceding array including zero

 ### Grouping Constructs